General information about our Level 1 and Level 2 horticulture courses

 Level 1 Horticulture Courses

-Level 1 Practical Horticulture Skills Award (City and Guilds)
+The course is a Level 1 Practical Horticulture Skills Award (City and Guilds)

 This course is for those who want to gain basic horticulture skills.
 It is designed to build basic and technical skills for anyone who is thinking about working as a gardener or who wants to enhance food production knowledge for the home environment.
 You will be studying in our community market garden environment with a blend of classroom guided learning and practical tasks to practice techniques and seek guidance when needed.
 Topics covered include understanding the basics of soil science –soil types, structure, pH and nutrients, organic matter and using it to improve soil, making compost and other fertility products, getting the best out of your soil, basic cultivation techniques; and planting considerations including the needs of different food crops, sowing seeds all year round and basic sowing techniques to support successful propagation.